 The Bad News…

 When I was on my trip, months ago, the food was horrible.
 I was not the only one who felt this way.
 We complained.
-Whether or not we were the reason, the head of the hotel (the hotel is everything on the ship having to do with accommodations including the restaurant) was replaced.
+Whether or not we were the reason, the hotel’s head (the hotel is everything on the ship having to do with accommodations, including the restaurant) was replaced.

 Since then, I spoke to a fellow travel writer, Joel Balsam, on Twitter DM, who was on the Endeavor for Adventure Canada’s “Out of the Northwest Passage” cruise a few months after my trip.
 He was surprised there was a problem.”I thought the food was quite good, and I didn’t hear any complaints.”
 So, there you have it.

 Note: There is open seating for all meals.
 Breakfast and lunch are served buffet-style while dinners are sit-down affairs.